International Marxist Group

+The International Group

 The IMG emerged from the International Group, a sympathising organisation of the International Secretariat of the Fourth International (IS).
-Its founders, Pat Jordan and Ken Coates, had broken with the CPGB in Nottingham in 1956.
+Its founders, Pat Jordan and Ken Coates, had broken with the Communist Party of Great Britain (CPGB) in Nottingham in 1956.
 They were members of the Revolutionary Socialist League (RSL) in the late 1950s (which was later renamed Militant), Jordan becoming organising secretary.
 In 1961, they split to form the Internationalist Group in support of the IS against the leadership of the RSL, its British section.

 In 1963, the ISFI reunited with the majority of the International Committee of the Fourth International as the United Secretariat which advised the RSL and Internationalist Group to unite.
 A unity conference in September 1964, brokered partly by Pierre Frank and Jimmy Deane, voted for unity but the fusion was not accepted: RSL member Peter Taaffe recalls that he "led a walk-out of the Liverpool delegation, with the majority in Liverpool in support".
 Very soon the former Internationalist Group members left to form a new organisation, the International Group, together with some former members of the Socialist Labour League (SLL) who had opposed that organisation's refusal to take part in the 1963 reunification of the majorities of the Fourth International, including Charlie van Gelderen.
 The Group played a major role in raising Vietnam solidarity at the 1965 Labour Party conference.

 The 1965 World Congress of the International demoted the RSL to a "sympathising" group: the International Group was granted the same status.
 In the words of the RSL's Peter Taaffe, "We decided that the time had arrived when we must turn our backs on this organisation."
 The RSL left the FI, and ultimately became the Militant Tendency, or just Militant.